 Ponytail Palm Care

-The ponytail palm, or Beaucarnea recurvata, is one of those plants that's got a misleading common name.
-They are not actually a palm or a tree, because why give plant common names that actually make sense?!
+The ponytail palm, or Beaucarnea recurvata, is another one of those plants that's got a common name that is misleading.
+They are not actually a palm or a tree, because why give plant common names that actually make sense.
 In fact, it is a caudiciform, hence the fat base with a bulbous bottom.
 Thankfully the fact that they are one makes their care incredibly easy.
 You will see a lot of websites telling you that they thrive on neglect, but it truth, nothing actually thrives on neglect.
 Everything has a certain type of care that it requires.
-Let's get into how to care for these slow growing beauties.
+In saying that, let's get into how to care for these slow growing beauties.

-Lighting: They like a lot of sun, like south facing window degree of sun.
-A lot of people put their ponytail palm outside for the summer, but my big guy (which my son named Burly) lives indoors year round.
-These plants may love sun, but they will also do well in part shade, like a south facing window that is shaded by a big old tree.
+They like a lot of sun, like south facing window degree of sun.
+A lot of people put their ponytail palm outside for the summer, but my big guy who my son named Burly, lives indoors year round.
+Thankfully these plants not only love sun, but also will do well in part shade, like a south facing window that is shaded by a big old tree.
 Just remember that if they have less light, it will take them longer to grow.

-Fertilizer: These are not heavy feeders and since they are a caudiciform, you should be fertilizing them with a good quality cactus/succulent fertilizer.
+These are not real heavy feeders, and since they are a caudiciform, you should be fertilizing them with a good quality cactus/succulent fertilizer.
 I give mine a dose of fertilizer in the spring, then once again in mid summer.
-That’s it.
+That is it.

-Troubleshooting: If you notice brown leaves and/or a shriveled base, then you are not giving your ponytail palm enough water.
+If you notice brown leaves and/or a shriveled base, then you are not giving your ponytail palm enough water.
 Likewise, if you notice yellow leaves and/or a squishy base, then you are watering too much.
-Brown leaf tips are a fairly common thing that I’ve seen in the group.
+Brown leaf tips are a fairly common thing that I have seen in the group.
 If you don't like how it looks, you can take some sharp clean shears and cut off the brown bits.
-Just know that the old, bottom leaves will fall off as the plant grows taller.
+Just know that the old, bottom leave will fall off as the plant grows taller.
 Also, it should be noted that cats love to eat the leaves of a ponytail palm, and while it is non-toxic to cats and dogs, I would not recommend letting them chomp the leaves off.